slrp

 The menu: Fresh bruschetta to start, homemade pasta with a simple cacio e pepe or carbonara, and panna cotta for dessert (make it earlier in the day so it sets).

-Cook together: If you're feeling ambitious, make fresh pasta from scratch — one person rolls, the other cuts.
+Cook together: If you’re feeling ambitious, make fresh pasta from scratch — one person rolls, the other cuts.
 If not, good dried pasta works perfectly.
 Have one person handle the bruschetta (chop tomatoes, rub the bread with garlic) while the other starts the sauce.
-Cacio e pepe requires careful timing with the cheese mixture, so this is a great recipe for teamwork.
+A simple cacio e pepe requires careful timing with the cheese mixture, so it’s a great dish for teamwork — or pick a hearty ragù for something more forgiving.

 What to drink: A good Chianti or Montepulciano.
 Or a Negroni to start if you’re feeling fancy.